tjbowen/taskmanager_project/gitdemo/test_file.md

-Gatlin is powering up for an evil merge
+Gatlin: Gatlin is powering up for an evil merge

-Gatlin's power is raising
+Gatlin: Gatlin's power is raising

-And now for memes
+Gatlin: And now for memes

-ZA WORLDO!!
+Gatlin: ZA WORLDO!!
 TOKI WO TOMARE!!!!